jenspets/qmk_userspace/users/jenspets/readme.md

 ### Raise

 The Raise layer includes F-keys and numbers.
 The numbers are laid out to maximize the amount of numbers the strongest fingers use.
 I assumed a uniform distribution of numbers in general, but where the first digit follows Benford's law.
 The implication is that the lowest digits are most used, and this is reflected in the keymap by placing the most-used numbers on the easiest-to-reach keys.
+In addition, even numbers are on the right hand side, and odd numbers on the left side.

 There are toggles to the Nav and Num layer in this layer.